pelixpng/PastVuApp/README.md

 # Resources Used

+[TaigaUI](https://taiga-ui.dev/) components were used in the design.
 [PastVu api](https://docs.pastvu.com/dev/api) is used to get a photo.
-Map provided by google map [platform](https://developers.google.com/maps) [TaigaUI](https://taiga-ui.dev/) components were used in the design.
+Map provided by google map [platform](https://developers.google.com/maps).

 # How to start ?

 1) Generate your key to work with google maps api.
-Instruction
+[Instruction](https://docs.expo.dev/versions/latest/sdk/map-view/#deploy-app-with-google-maps)
 2) Copy and open this repository.
 3) In the SRC folder, open the app.json file.
 Paste your key into the line android.config.googleMaps.apikey
-4) Generate your expo dev client.
-Instruction
+4) Generate your development build.
+[Instruction](https://docs.expo.dev/develop/development-builds/create-a-build/)
 5) Install the expo dev client apk on your device or emulator and run the command: "npx expo start --dev-client"